TPower2112/cv/readme.md

 #### [Email](mailto:thomasedwardpower@gmail.com)/[LinkedIn](https://www.linkedin.com/in/thomasedwardpower/)/[GitHub](https://github.com/TPower2112)

 ### 👨‍💻Technical Experience
-**Security Operations-Technical Lead** @ [UBC CISO](https://cio.ubc.ca/information-security) *(March 2019-Present)*
+**Security Operations-System Administrator** @ [UBC CISO](https://cio.ubc.ca/information-security) *(March 2019-Present)*
+ - Act as Operations Lead.
  - Manage 30,000 endpoints using Endpoint Detection & Response (EDR) platforms.
  - Triage security events that occur in EDR consoles.
  - Use sandbox environments to analyze URLs and malware samples.
  - Troubleshoot technical issues surrounding EDR software such as installation.
  - Create technical content and User Experience (UX) guides for end users and UBC IT administrators.
- - **Technologies used:** ServiceNow, CrowdStrike Falcon Prevent, Spotlight, Sandbox, and Insight, Cisco Secure Endpoint (AMP), Cisco Umbrella (OpenDNS), Cisco StealthWatch, Cisco Malware Analytics, Cisco NextGen Firewall, GitHub, GitHub for Desktop, Markdown, and Atom.
+ - **Technologies used:** ServiceNow, CrowdStrike Falcon Prevent platform, Cisco Secure Endpoint (AMP), Cisco Umbrella (OpenDNS), Cisco Stealth Watch, Cisco Malware Analytics, Cisco NextGen Firewall, GitHub, GitHub for Desktop, Markdown, and Atom.

 **System Administrator** @ [UBC IT](https://cio.ubc.ca/) *(June 2015-March 2019)*
- - A member of the UBC IT Communications and Collaboration Team.
+ - A member of the UBC IT communications and collaboration Team.
  - Acted as the Technical Lead for Unified Messaging (UM) Voicemail.
  - Created, configured, and troubleshot caller's menu.
- - Supported 20,000 Cisco IP telephones and 10 Contact Centers.
+ - Supported 20,000 Cisco IP telephones and 10 contact centers.
- - Coordinated the onboarding of UBC Departments to Cisco Contact Center.
+ - Coordinated the onboarding of UBC departments to Cisco Contact Center.
  - Troubleshot email message delays.
  - Created technical and project content for UBC and internal team members.
  - **Technologies used:** Microsoft Exchange 2010/2016, Cisco Unified Communications Manager (CUCM), Cisco Email Security Appliance, Cisco Contact Center (UCCX), Cisco Finesse, and Cisco Unity.

  **Technical Analyst** @ [PHSA](https://www.linkedin.com/company/provincial-health-services-authority/) *(March 2015-June 2015)*

- - A member of the HSSBC Project Services & Solutions team.
+ - A member of the HSSBC project services & solutions team.
  - Worked on a $3 million ESXi host and storage refresh project including the migration of a 1,000 virtual machines (VM).
  - Developed a technical questionnaire for application and business owners to obtain any special requirements needed prior to VM migration.
  - Obtained the technical requirements from the storage, virtual infrastructure, network, and data center teams to support the VM migration to a HP 3PAR array and Gen8 blade servers.